thomasp85/ggforce/cran-comments.md

 ## Test environments
-* local OS X install, R 3.5.1
+* local OS X install, R 3.6.0
-* ubuntu 14.04 (on travis-ci), R 3.5.1
+* ubuntu 14.04 (on travis-ci), R 3.6.0
 * win-builder (devel and release)

 ## R CMD check results

 0 errors | 0 warnings | 0 note

-This is a very minor patch release with no external changes - reverse dependency check has not been run for that reason...
+## revdepcheck results

+We checked 21 reverse dependencies (19 from CRAN + 2 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 3 packages

+Issues with CRAN packages are summarised below.

+### Failed to check

+* circumplex (NA)
+* RxODE      (NA)
+* units      (NA)